So what are the best B vitamins for energy?

 The truth is, B vitamins are organic compounds that support energy metabolism.
 Do they produce energy?
-Not quite.
-But they do make it easier for us to use energy sources.
+No. But they do help us use energy more efficiently.

-And make no mistake, if B vitamins are lacking, you’ll definitely feel tired.
+And make no mistake, if B vitamins are lacking in your diet, you’ll definitely feel tired.

-Now that we have an idea of how B Vitamins indirectly benefit physiological and neurological activity, let’s look at how they do the wonderful things they do.
+Now let’s take a look at how they do the wonderful things they do.

 B Vitamins for General Health – Mechanisms of Action